 Are you looking for different ways to build your following on Pinterest?
 In this post, I am going to share with you 15 Pinterest Business Tips for artists that work.

-Not only does Pinterest refer a large amount of traffic to my art blog, it is quickly becoming one of my favorite places to promote my artwork and art marketing business.
+Not only does Pinterest refer to a large amount of traffic to my art blog, but it is also quickly becoming one of my favorite places to promote my artwork and art marketing business.

 Within just a few months after starting a Pinterest marketing strategy, Pinterest became my number one referral sites.
 It drives more traffic than all of the other social media networks combined.